 Skip to main content

-Ph+ CML in chronic phase
+Starting SCEMBLIX.
+In newly diagnosed Ph+ CML in chronic phase

-More people achieved a major molecular response (MMR) with SCEMBLIX than with the most commonly used TKIs.*
+More people achieved MMR with SCEMBLIX than with commonly used TKIs* at nearly 1 year (48 weeks)

-*SCEMBLIX was studied vs GLEEVEC® (imatinib), TASIGNA® (nilotinib), Sprycel® (dasatinib), and Bosulif® (bosutinib).
+*SCEMBLIX was studied vs GLEEVEC® (imatinib), TASIGNA® (nilotinib), Sprycel® (dasatinib), and Bosulif ® (bosutinib).

 Sprycel is a registered trademark of Bristol-Myers Squibb Company.
 Bosulif is a registered trademark of Pfizer Inc.